-To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you.
+To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you and enroll at digital.alight.com/rus/.

 Want more?
 Find the details about all your coverage options in the COBRA Reference Guide (PDF).